Home Compare TSCO vs ULTA

 Tractor Supply Company vs Ulta Beauty: Which Stock Looks Stronger in 2026?

-Ulta Beauty holds the cleaner structural position, with the lead spread across profitability and growth.
+Ulta Beauty holds the cleaner structural position, with the lead spread across growth and profitability.
+Tractor Supply Company does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.